Zinus vs Tuft and Needle vs Lucid Review

 Before we dive in, you may find our video review below helpful.
 Slumber Yard team member Owen breaks down the major items you should know about Zinus and Tuft & Needle.

 There’s only so much detail we get fit into one video though.
-Keep reading to learn more each each of these budget beds.
+Continue along for more information about each of these budget beds.

 The Lucid mattress starts with a thick 7.5″ layer of dense support foam on the bottom.
 On top of that is a 2.5″ layer of gel memory foam, which is supposed to have better cooling properties than traditional memory foam.

 Overall, we found the Lucid 10″ Gel Memory Foam Mattress to be extremely comfortable and surprisingly more responsive than other memory foams beds we’ve tested.
 That means you’ll find it easy to switch between sleeping positions without feeling like you’re “stuck in the mud.”

 Overall, for the firm model, we’d put it around a medium to medium-firm on the firmness scale.
 Of course, that’s for the body of an average sized person.
 A heavier sleeper (250+ lb) might find it to be softer than that since they sort of sink into the mattress more.
 Therefore, a heavier sleeper might also find that they do actually get a little bit of that stuck-in-the-mud feeling.

 Also, we could see this bed sleeping a little warmer for heavier individuals since it will sort of hug them.
 On the other hand, a lighter sleeper (150 lb or less) might find it slightly firmer because they exert much less pressure on the bed.